 Day 7- One more time Saul attempts an indirect murder of David.
 What was his plan and how did it also backfire?

-Day 8- One thing seems evident during this time that the innocent, hardworking, obedient David knew nothing of the evil set against him.
+Day 8- One thing that seems evident during this time. is that the innocent, hardworking, obedient David knew nothing of the evil set against him.
 We too should be so taken up with God and about His business that we let God hold back the evils and handle the blows.
 How did this work for David?